"Hello, June. It's been a while since I seen you last."

 Sow and Grow

-- To grow your own five a day, consider a Vegepod growing unit for your garden.
+- To grow your own five a day, consider a Vegepod self contained growing unit for your garden.
 This raised garden bed is ideal for growing your favourite fruits, vegetables, herbs and salads.
 It is a waist high unit, making it easy to plant and care for your garden.
 It comes with a cover, protecting your edibles from caterpillars and general garden pests.

 - Did you know that scented lavender helps you sleep like a baby?
 Simply place lavender sprigs into the sleeve of your pillow and drift away for a restful night’s sleep.
 June is the right time to plant lavender in your garden.
 It grows really well in patio pots and flowers from June to early autumn.
 It loves to grow in a sunny location, in free draining soil.
 So it is perfect in a patio planter in full sun.